cairnswm/Klevlar/README.md

 ### Forms

 Forms are a special case of a Page.
 They include functionality to do a submit.
-When creating a form create an onSubmit method.
+When creating a form create an onSubmit method to add asubmit button and it will be called when the button is pressed.

 ## Examples